 In 2008, I, a 23-year-old was in a physical relationship with a guy, who had no intention of taking the relationship to the next level.
 I remember yielding in just to get him attached to me.
 It does not work that way, I realized after he deserted me.
 I went into depression.
 I could not talk about it to my parents, nor my mother who I was very close to.

 In 2007, one of our classmates invited my 22-year-old friend to his house and they became intimate in the spur of the moment.
 The boy forgot to latch the door as there was no one in the house.
 Unfortunately, at the same time, a couple of our classmates who were also his flatmates arrived and barged into the room and saw them making love.
 The girl became the talk of the town and lurid details circulated about her.

 ‘Her bra strap was white colored.
 Her blouse was unbuttoned.
 Her saree was knees up.’

 My friend was filled with shame and left the college for over 4 months, while the boy continued his classes as usual.
 I was vexed at this discrimination.
 Why would the girl bear the onus of what went wrong?
 Why were people more interested in discussing the details of her body than the boy?

 This was 10 years back.

-In this self-research, I learned about CSE and its role in ensuring a strong-self, healthy relationships, and emotional and sexual well-being.
+In this self-research, I learned about CSE and its role in ensuring strong-self, healthy relationships, and emotional and sexual well-being.
 It is important to learn about sex and emotion as a responsibility and not just a tool of pleasure.
-CSE is a curriculum that equips young people to make right sexual and emotional choices that lead to fulfilling emotional and sexual relationships, including a strong relationship with self.
+CSE is a curriculum that equips young people to make the right sexual and emotional choices that lead to fulfilling emotional and sexual relationships, including a strong relationship with self.